hardope/DSA/README.md

 * Create New node
 * Set reference field of the last node to the new node
 * set reference of new node to the head

+#### Delete Node from Start from Start of Linked List
+* Point head to second Node
+* Set last node reference field to second node